Equal treatment of staff

 Types of discrimination

-As an employer, are prohibited by law from discriminating against employees based on their:
+As an employer, you are prohibited by law from discriminating against employees based on their:

 - gender (examples: parental leave, promotion, pay)